hazelcast/hazelcast/site/docs/api/pipeline.md

 API of operations common to both kinds is identical.
 Jet internally treats batches as a bounded stream.
 We'll explain later on how to apply windowing, which is necessary to aggregate over unbounded streams.

+### Adding Timestamps to a Stream

+The Pipeline API guides you to set up the timestamp policy right after you obtain a source stage. `pipeline.readFrom(someStreamSource)` returns a `SourceStreamStage` which offers just these methods:

+- `withNativeTimestamps()`
+declares that the stream will use source's native timestamps.
+This typically refers to the timestamps that the external source system sets on each event.

+- `withTimestamps(timestampFn)`
+provides a function to the source that determines the timestamp of each event.

+- `withoutTimestamps()`
+declares that the source stage has no timestamps.
+Use this if you don't need them (i.e., your pipeline won't perform windowed aggregation or stateful mapping).

+Exceptionally, you may need to call `withoutTimestamps()` on the source stage, then perform some transformations that determine the event timestamps, and then call `addTimestamps(timestampFn)` to instruct Jet where to find them in the events.
+Some examples include an enrichment stage that retrieves the timestamps from a side input or flat-mapping the stream to unpack a series of events from each original item.
+If you do this, however, it will no longer be the source that determines the watermark.

+#### Prefer Assigning Timestamps at the Source

+In some source implementations, especially partitioned ones like Kafka, there is a risk of high [event time skew](../concepts/event-time) occurring across partitions as the Jet processor pulls the data from them in batches, in a round-robin fashion.
+This problem is especially pronounced when Jet recovers from a failure and restarts your job.
+In this case Jet must catch up with all the events that arrived since taking the last snapshot.
+It will receive these events at the maximum system throughput and thus each partition will have a lot of data each time Jet polls it.
+This means that the interleaving of data from different partitions will become much more coarse-grained and there will be sudden jumps in event time at the points of transition from one partition to the next.
+The jumps can easily exceed the configured `allowedLateness` and cause Jet to drop whole swaths of events as late.

+In order to mitigate this issue, Jet has special logic in its partitioned source implementations that keeps separate track of the timestamps within each partition and knows how to reconcile the temporary differences that occur between them.

+This feature works only if you set the timestamping policy in the source using `withTimestamps()` or `withNativeTimestamps()`.

 ## Multiple Inputs